 The State-Only Training Includes Part 2 Only:

-The same blend of in-person training and self-paced online modules over 3 weeks.
+The same blend of virtual (live training) and self-paced online modules over 3 weeks.
 You will get the basic overview of the most common State benefits accessed by individuals who have disabilities.
 Coursework will include opportunities to blend state specific information with the federal benefit programs.
 After the initial training, you will receive support from a Technical Assistant to support your work when related to state specific benefits.

 State-Only Training Cost: $1375